codefrydev/WebsiteProfiling/README.md

 - **No substitute for Google access** — Search Console, Analytics, and Bing Webmaster require **your credentials**; missing or stale integrations show empty states with provenance labels, not fabricated metrics.
 - **Not a ranking guarantee** — Category scores (0–100) are **internal audit scores**, not Google rankings or predicted traffic impact.

-Planned extensions (not shipped yet): full backlink index beyond GSC import, SERP rank tracking beyond GSC snapshots, and live AI citation APIs.
+**Planned extensions** (not yet shipped): full backlink index beyond GSC import, SERP rank tracking beyond GSC snapshots, and live AI citation APIs.
 See [docs/MCP.md](docs/MCP.md#future-pipeline-items).

 ## Features